13 Essential Facebook Ads Metrics Every Marketer Should Track

 7. Post Engagement

 What it is: Post Engagement measures the total number of actions people take on your Facebook ads.
-It gives you a complete picture of how your target audience interacts with your Facebook ad posts.
+It gives you a complete picture of how your target audience interacts with your ad posts.

 How it is calculated: Post Engagement is the sum of post shares, comments, saves, reactions, photo views, 3-second video plays, and link clicks.

-Why it matters: This Facebook ads metric gauges insights into whether your content is appealing and creative to the audience.
+Why it matters: This Facebook Ads metric gauges insights into whether your content is appealing and creative to the audience.
 Higher post engagements signal better ad placements and visibility, lowering the cost per impression.
 The more engagement your Facebook ad post receives, the more likely it is to expand your brand awareness and drive optimized results.

 Pro Tip: